 Detail #1: Chase Rules Regarding Sign-up Bonuses

-If you have had a personal or business card in the past, you can only get that same card again IF: a) it has been 24 months since you received a bonus (normally 28 months since the card opened date); and b) You do not currently have the card.
-This is why the Travel Freely software is SO helpful.
+If you have had a personal or business card in the past, you can only get that same card again IF a) it has been 24 months since you received a bonus (normally 28 months since the card opened date); and b) You do not currently have the card.
+This is why Travel Freely software is SO helpful.
 It will track these dates and the CardGenie will only recommend cards you are eligible to receive.
 Sign up for free (no credit card required).

 Detail #2: It’s Important to know your 5/24 Number

 Chase is the bank issuer for these cards.
 They are subject to their “unofficial” 5/24 rule.
-So, make sure you cards are added to your Travel Freely dashboard and make sure your 5/24 number is under 5.
+So, make sure your cards are added to your Travel Freely dashboard and make sure your 5/24 number is under 5.
 Not sure what you’re 5/24 number is?
 Here’s an article that is also in our Travel Freely resources.
 Basically, you need to prioritize signing up Chase credit cards above others in order to be approved for Chase cards.

-The Southwest Companion Pass is by far the best deal in free travel for the average domestic traveler.
+The Southwest Companion Pass is by far the best deal in free travel for the average traveler.
 There’s no comparison.
 While we still recommend the Chase Sapphire Preferred as the best starter card for those with good credit, this is the best play for those ready to get more than one card.
 If you can jump on this early in the year, it brings even more value.